jasedit/vtthesis/README.md

 3. `my abstract`, `$ABSTRACT` - defines the name of the file to include directly into the LaTeX output as the abstract
 4. `my public abstract`, `$PUBLIC_ABSTRACT` - define the name of the file to include directly into the LaTeX output as the abstract
 5. `bibtex`, `$BIBTEX` - defines the Bibtex file to process for this document.
 Delete this line to eliminate bibliography support
+6. `myappendices`, `$APPENDICES` - defines the name of the file to include directly into the LaTeX output as the appendices.
+Not required.
 6. `myreporttype`, `$REPORTTYPE` - The document type displayed on the cover page, should be either `Thesis` for Masters students or `Dissertation` for PhD students
 7. `mydegree`, `$DEGREE` - The degree that is being awarded with this document.
 This should be the full degree, so `Masters of Science`, not simply `Masters`.
 8. `mydepartment`, `$DEPARTMENT` - The Department which is awarding this degree